Eveready Industries secures HC stay on Rs 7.11 cr order

 | Disclosure Date: | May 18, 2026 |

-Eveready Industries has stated that it is taking appropriate legal steps to challenge the order before the Delhi High Court by way of a writ petition.
-The company also intends to seek interim relief in the matter.
-The company has further clarified that the damages amount of Rs.
+Following the district court's order, Eveready Industries moved the Delhi High Court.
+The High Court has granted a stay on the ruling, providing the company temporary relief from the damages order.
+Eveready Industries had clarified that the damages amount of Rs.
 7.11 crores does not have any material impact on its operations.

 Regulatory Disclosure

 The intimation was submitted to the National Stock Exchange of India Ltd, BSE Limited, and The Calcutta Stock Exchange Limited in compliance with Regulation 30 of the SEBI Listing Regulations.
-The disclosure was signed by Shampa Ghosh Ray, Company Secretary of Eveready Industries India Limited, and was filed from the company's registered office at 2, Rainey Park, Kolkata – 700 019.
+The disclosure was signed by Shampa Ghosh Ray, Company Secretary of Eveready Industries India Limited.

 Historical Stock Returns for Eveready Industries